 I want to stay in my rental property.
 How do I renew my lease?

-If you have a written lease, it is very important to read it so that you can understand how renewal works under your lease.
+If you have a written lease, you should read it carefully to understand if your lease automatically renews after the initial lease term.
 If you do not have a copy of your lease, your landlord should provide you with a copy.
-If you have more than one lease, the one in effect is the most recent one that you and the landlord signed.
+If you have more than one lease, the one in effect is the most recent one that you and your landlord signed.

 Will my lease automatically renew?

-Does my landlord have to renew my lease?
+Is my landlord required to renew my lease?

 Most private landlords are not required to renew the lease.
-If your landlord has decided to not renew the lease, you do not have a right to renew the lease and stay in the property.
+If your landlord has decided not to renew your lease, you do not have a right to renew the lease and stay in the property.
 However, if you live in HUD, Low Income Housing Tax Credit or public housing, you do have a right to renew the lease.

 For information about rent increases at lease renewal, click here.